Why You Should Think Twice Before Letting Your Kids Watch Netflix or Disney+ Alone

 Overstimulation

 Older shows used to allow children to digest the content and reflect on what they were learning, providing enough time for thoughts to develop.
 Real life is not filled with constant, flashing lights, upbeat background music or fast-moving images!
 Those types of shows train kids to expect constant excitement.
-The more children are exposed to this kind of over-stimulation, the more it fries their dopamine receptors, making it harder for them to focus on tasks that require sustained concentration and deep thinking.
-Importantly, it is precisely in that deep level of focus that learning happens, growth occurs, and where neurons make lasting connections.
-The greatest moments of your child’s life will be the result of hours upon hours of that deep work, that deep focus on a difficult challenge that makes life real and worthwhile.
+The more children are exposed to this kind of over-stimulation, the more difficult it is for them to focus on tasks that require concentration and deep thinking.
+And most importantly, it is precisely in that deep level of focus that learning happens, growth occurs, and where neurons make lasting connections.
+The success and happiness of your child’s life is directly determined by how many hours upon hours of deep work he did.

 Practical Steps for Parents